FullNodeMeditator/poetspie/docs/index.md

 # Welcome

 Poets Pie is a production [DAO](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
-Our belief is that poems are the catalyst for film, music, humor, literature and daily life.
-Poetry like all art is a health tonic that should infuse IRL and the metaverse equally.
+Our belief is that poems are the catalyst for the arts and daily life.
+Poetry like all art is a health tonic that should infuse real life and the metaverse equally.
 We embrace Web3 with a multichain perspective.

 ## Collectibles